jakobberglund/animation-chain/README.md

 # Animation Chain

 Animation Chain makes it dead simple to chain CSS-animations.
-It is currently available for SASS.
+It is currently available for Sass.
 Pass a map of selectors and animations to the ac mixin, and it automatically sequences the animations.
 It is kind of like a stripped-down and CSS-only version of GSAP's TimelineLite.

 ## Installation

-Import ac.scss into you project, and your done!
+Import ac.scss (located in the src folder) into you project, and your done!

+### Example files

+There's a bunch of example files in the folder called examples.
+They have pre-compiled css and all, but if you want to play around with them you can do an NPM install and then run 'gulp' to compile changes to the SCSS-files.

 ## Usage